stratosphereips/NetSecGame/README.md

 ### Assumptions of the NetSecGame
 1. NetSecGame works with the closed-world assumption.
 Only the defined entities exist in the simulation.
-2. Actions have no `Delete` effect.
-No entity is removed from the environment, agents do not forget discovered assets.
-3. If the attacker does a successful action in the same step that the defender successfully detects the action, the priority goes to the defender.
+2. If the attacker does a successful action in the same step that the defender successfully detects the action, the priority goes to the defender.
 The reward is a penalty, and the game ends.
+(From commit d6d4ac9, July 18th, 2024, the new action BlockIP removes controlled hosts from the state of others.
+So the state can get smaller)

 - The action FindServices finds the new services in a host.
 If in a subsequent call to FindServices there are less services, they completely replace the list of previous services found.
 That is, each list of services is the final one and no memory is retained of previous open services.